 - Creamy cucumber salad

-Smoked Salmon Salad
+Easy Smoked Salmon Salad

-- Big handful of salad greens arugula or spinach
+- Big handful of salad greens, arugula or spinach

 - Small handful of microgreens optional

-- 6-7 slices wild salmon
+- 6-7 slices smoked salmon preferably wild

 - 1 very large avocado diced